Ta' Cisju Farmhouse: Location

 Ta' Cisju Farmhouse is found in an area known as Ħal Muselmiet.
 The area was named during the Arab period in Malta, which literally means 'Village of the Muslims'.
 The farmhouse has no direct connection with the Arab period but the farmlands of the area, which were developed during the Arabs, have a direct connection as the farmhouse is an agricultural building.
 It is located right on the side of a main road in Naxxar that lead to San Pawl tat-Targa.
-The farmhouse is found in the same area of the Hompesch Hunting Lodge of which both have the same public garden in front of them.
+The farmhouse is found in the same area as the Hompesch Hunting Lodge of which both have the same public garden in front of them.
 Not far from the farmhouse are found the Gauci Tower and the Captain's Tower which were built before the farmhouse.
 When the farmhouse was built it was surrounded by farmlands but most of the area is urban today.
 Some fields still exist close to the building.
 The farmhouse has become a corner building as roads were constructed next to it.